jedisct1/was-not-wasm/README.md

 # WAS (not WASM)

-An overparanoid memory allocator to make WebAssembly applications more predictable.
+A hostile memory allocator to make WebAssembly applications more predictable.

 ## Blurb